freedomofpress/securedrop/docs/install.md

 Edit the inventory file, `inventory`, and update the default IP addresses with the ones you chose for app and mon.
 When you're done, save the file and exit the editor.

-Fill out `prod-specific.yml` with values that match your environment.
+Edit the file `prod-specific.yml` and fill it out with values that match your environment.
 At a minimum, you will need to provide the following:

  * User allowed to connect to both servers with SSH: `ssh_users`
  * IP address of the Monitor Server: `monitor_ip`